SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-02-no-masks-new-wave.md

 So the crude $R_0$ calculation above might be a crude estimate, but given that measles is around
 $R_0 \sim 16 - 18$ and we predicted BA.2.12.1 $R_0 \sim 14 - 16$, it's not _that_ far off.

-The mutation in question appears to be S704L in the spike protein (at position 704 in the protein, substitute the amino acid serine with leucine).
+The mutation in question appears to be S704L in the spike protein (at amino acid position 704 in the protein, substitute the serine (S) with a leucine (L)).
 In theory this makes the spike protein more flexible, apparently thus less likely to bind to an antibody but still able to grab onto the ACE3 receptor for infecting a cell.

 ## The Weekend Conclusion